 WHO ARE WE?

-Family - We're a group of down-to-earth, genuine people who love to eat, share laughs and experiences, take on adventures, and of course, help others whenever we can.
-College can be daunting, especially when you're away from home - it's nice to have a group at Berkeley you can call family.
-Aside from our club events, we get together for dinner on Fridays and have random hang-outs when people want to do homework together or are bored and just want company.
+We are a group of down-to-earth, genuine people who love to eat, share laughs and experiences, take on adventures, and of course, help others whenever we can.
+College can be daunting, especially when you are away from home.
+It is nice to have a group at Berkeley you can call family.
+Aside from our club events, we get together for dinner on some Fridays and have random hang-outs when people want to do homework together or play sports.
 Our goal?
 To make a difference one small deed at a time...one person at a time.

-TC follows Buddhist principles, but is absolutely not exclusive to Buddhism.
-The three vows of Dharma Master Cheng Yen (founder of Tzu Chi): to purify people's hearts, to harmonize society and to pray for a world without disasters, are ideals not limited to any religion.
+Tzu Chi follows Buddhist principles, but is absolutely not exclusive to Buddhism.
+The three vows of Dharma Master Cheng Yen (founder of the Tzu Chi Foundation): to purify people's hearts, to harmonize society, and to pray for a world without disasters, are ideals not limited to any religion.
 As a truly courageous and noble person, the Master, often referred to as the Chinese Mother Teresa, can serve as an inspiration to people from all kinds of backgrounds.

 WHAT DO WE DO?